Beach Glass Pianos

 What's a pitch raise?

-Small changes to each string are manageable, but big changes ripple out in complicated ways.
+A tuned piano is a balance of tensions.
+Small changes to each string are manageable, but big changes ripple out in unpredictable ways.

 In a standard piano tuning, we make only small changes.